mobilehero/geek-spinner/readme.md

 You could for example set this to `process.stdout` instead.

+##### enabled

+Type: `boolean`<br>
+Default: `false`

+Force enabling of the spinner regardless of the `stream` not being run inside a TTY context and/or in a CI environment.

 ### Instance

 #### .start()

 Start the spinner.
+Returns the instance.

 #### .stop()

 Stop and clear the spinner.
+Returns the instance.

 #### .clear()

 Clear the spinner.
+Returns the instance.

+#### .render()

+Manually render a new frame.
+Returns the instance.

 #### .frame()

 Get a new frame.

-#### .render()

-Manually render a new frame.

 #### .text